P4ELTE/t4p4s/README.md

 ~~~
 hl[TAB].d[TAB]        # expands to...
-hlir16.declarations   # these are the top-level declarations in the program
+hlir16.objects   # these are the top-level objects in the program

-ds = hlir16.declarations
+ds = hlir16.objects
 ds.is_vec()           # True
 ds[0]                 # indexes the vector; the first declaration in the program
 ds.b[TAB]             # expands to...
-ds.by_type('Type_Struct')   # gives you all 'Type_Struct' declarations
+ds.by_type('Type_Struct')   # gives you all 'Type_Struct' objects
 ds.by_type('Struct')        # shortcut; many things are called 'Type_...'
 ds.get('name')        # all elems in the vector with the name 'name'
 ds.get('ipv4_t', 'Type_Header')   # the same, limited to the given type